What is matter?

 - An example of solids: solid ice, sugar, rock, wood, etc.

-- In a liquid, particles are less tightly packed as compared to solids.
+- In a liquid state of matter, particles are less tightly packed as compared to solids.

 - Liquids take the shape of the container in which they are kept.